 Stay connected, learn about safer use practices, and learn about resources available.

-One of the main barriers to a person seeking help for their drug use is stigma or the discrimination and shame they feel around drug use (from the people in their life and/or society as a whole).
-This often causes people to hide their use, which only elevates the risk of an unattended and fatal overdose.
-If you know that someone is using addictive substances, stay in their life.
-Let them know that they can come to you, and that you are supporting their drug use.
-Having a support system vastly increases a person’s tendency to seek recovery and to make healthier choices overall during times of active use.
+One of the main barriers to a person seeking help for their drug use is the shame and blame they feel around drug use, often caused by stigma.
+For this reason, people may hide their use.
+This increases the risk of a fatal overdose.
+If you know that someone is using substances, try to stay present in their life.
+Let them know that they can come to you, and that you are willing to help them find resources to stay safe or get well, if they want support.

-Help them Stay Safe
+Help them stay safe.

 Most fatal overdoses take place when a person is using alone.
 If someone is nearby and knows how to respond, their chances of survival are much higher.
 Here’s what you can do to be that person:

 - Always keep naloxone on hand.
 Keep it in your purse, backpack, medicine cabinet, glove compartment, or wherever you can grab it quickly.
 Learn where to find naloxone on our Get Naloxone page.

 - Learn the signs of an overdose.
 Call 9-1-1 and use naloxone as soon as you suspect an overdose.
 Learn the signs and learn how to respond on our Respond to an Overdose page.